1909 - 1998

 "Art that is vital is always closest to home" - Jack Shadbolt

 Jack Shadbolt was a painter and draughtsman.
 His work reflects his travels and experiences; be it his youth in British Columbia, his studies in New York or his work overseas during World War II.

 Shadbolt was born in Essex County in the village of Shoeburyness, England.
-In 1912 his family immigrated to Canada, settling for two years in the interior of British Columbia, and then moving to Victoria in 1914.
+After immigrating to Canada, in 1912 his family settled for two years in the interior of British Columbia, and then moving to Victoria in 1914.
 His father was a sign painter, and the young Shadbolt often helped him with his work.
 His mother was a dressmaker.
 Later the influence of being surrounded patterned fabric remnants would become apparent in his work, Umbilicus.

 He began his artistic studies at Victoria College in 1927.
 In 1930 he met Emily Carr, who would become a life long influence.
 For Shadbolt, schooling was ongoing.
 He studied at the Vancouver School of Decorative and Applied Arts (1931) with Charles H. Scott and Fred Varley.
 Later he traveled to England and took classes at the Euston Road School (1937), followed by studies in Paris at The Académie-Grande Chaumière and at the André Lhote School of Art (1938).

 His gradual disillusionment with the Group of Seven combined with the arrival of World War II caused his practice to shift towards social realism.
 In 1942, after being unable to attain a position as a war artist, he enlisted in the army; all the while he documented his experience through sketches.
 After several departmental transfers he was sent to London in 1945 to work for the Canadian Army War Artists Administration, where he sorted and catalogued photographs of concentration camps.
 Both the ravaged city and his daily work left a strong impression on the artist, the effects of which would appear in his work for years to come, The Victim.